natewoodward/natewoodward.github.io/_posts/2019-11-22-bash-output-patterns.md

 layout: post
 ---

-Here's a few patterns I use to control a `bash` script's output.
+Here's a few patterns I use to send a `bash` script's output to a log file, syslog, or an email notification.

 1. TOC
 {:toc}